 Sustainable Digital File Formats for Creating and Using Records

 The guidance is designed to assist government organisations in managing the risk of technology obsolescence.
 The guidance recommends a suite of formats, most of which are already in widespread use.
 The guidance also includes a set of characteristics that sustainable formats share so that, where the recommended formats aren’t suitable, government organisations can use these characteristics to identify the best possible sustainable format for their needs.

 Aconex Recordkeeping Enhancement Project

-Aconex, a project management and collaboration software system, is used extensively throughout Australia and other jurisdictions.
+Aconex is a project management and collaboration software system that is used extensively throughout Australia and other jurisdictions.